whlsxl/gql-generator-node/README.md

 # gql-generator-node

-Generate queries from graphql schema, used for writing api test.
+Generate queries from a GraphQL schema, used for writing API test.

 ## Example
 ```gql